dfinity/motoko/guide/style.md

 Rationale: Omitting both at the same time makes the code harder to read, since there is less visual clue.

-* Omit parentheses around argument types of a function types with a single argument and no type parameters.
+* Omit parentheses around argument types of a function type with a single argument and no type parameters.
   But use parentheses around the arguments when functions or classes have type parameters.

 Examples: